 Objectives of the Course:

-This course is designed to improve and develop in-depth understanding of the intricacies of contract law and to learn practical contract drafting skills.
+This course is designed to improve and develop an in-depth understanding of the intricacies of contract law that you learned in Pericles Contract Law course by applying practical contract drafting skills.
 While this course is taught in English, and all drafting is done in English, most of the skills developed should be useful for drafting any international or domestic contracts.
 Students should, during the class, begin to develop a set of English language form contracts for use in their own practice.

 Pre-requisites:

-To be admitted to the course, students must be admitted to the Pericles LL.M. program, have completed civil law courses in a Russian Law School after 1994, or had other courses or work experience demonstrating familiarity with the basics of contract law to the satisfaction of the professor.
-Students must be at the advanced English level, as demonstrated by scores on Pericles English Assessment Test or by completion of appropriate course work.
+To be admitted to the course, students must have completed Pericles Contract Law course, or had other courses in Contract Law a common law jurisdiction so as to demonstrate familiarity with contract law to the satisfaction of the professor.
 All students must have access to a computer having Microsoft Word with English language fonts and English language spell/grammar check capabilities.

 Course Length: